CeCe Drake

-Charlotte Drake (also known as Charlotte DiLaurentis) is a fictional character created by I. Marlene King for the American television series Pretty Little Liars and its spin-off web series Pretty Dirty Secrets.

-Introduced in the third season under the pseudonym CeCe Drake, Charlotte was a friend and mentor to main character Alison DiLaurentis before DiLaurentis' disappearance.
-After moving back to Rosewood two years later, Drake took over Mona Vanderwaal's reign as "A", an anonymous figure that blackmails, stalks and tortures the main characters of the franchise.
-Under another anonymous identity known as Red Coat, Drake created and led "the A-Team", a group of people who helped "A" in their schemes.
+Charlotte DiLaurentis is a fictional character created by I. Marlene King for the American television series Pretty Little Liars and its spin-off web series Pretty Dirty Secrets, portrayed by Vanessa Ray.
+Introduced in the third season under the pseudonym CeCe Drake, Charlotte was a friend and mentor to Alison DiLaurentis before her disappearance.
+After moving back to Rosewood two years later, Charlotte took over Mona Vanderwaal's reign as "A", an anonymous figure that blackmails, stalks and tortures the main characters of the franchise.
+Under another anonymous identity known as Red Coat, Charlotte created and led "the A-Team", a group of people who helped "A" in their schemes.
 During the sixth season, Charlotte is revealed to be Alison's cousin and adoptive sister.
-After being unmasked as "A", Drake revealed she was assigned male at birth as "Charles DiLaurentis" and underwent gender reassignment surgery in her youth.
-Drake was eventually murdered by Mona Vanderwaal.
+After being unmasked as "A", Charlotte revealed she was assigned male at birth as "Charles DiLaurentis" and underwent gender reassignment surgery in her youth.
+Charlotte was then killed off following the five year time jump, with the killer eventually being revealed as Mona the following season.

-Charlotte is portrayed by Vanessa Ray.